Unipotent quantum coordinate ring and minuscule prefundamental representations: twisted case: Introduction

+For example, it is known in \cite{FH15} that there exists a certain grading on positive prefundamental modules with nice properties with respect to the action of Drinfeld generators, which plays a crucial role in \cite{FH15} to prove the main result of that paper.
+One may analyze this grading in the above approach.

-By combining Theorem \ref{thm:main} with \cite{JKP23, JKP25}, we summarize \begin{enumerate}[(a)] \item for all affine types, $U_q^-(w_s)$ admits a module structure over the Borel subalgebra by using the $q$-derivations $e_i'$\, $(i \neq 0)$ \eqref{eq:derivation} together with the $0$-action given by left multiplication by the root vector \eqref{eq: xz} of weight $\alpha_0\!\pmod{\delta}$, where $\delta$ is the null root (Proposition \ref{eq: left action}), \item for all affine types, we have ${\rm ch}(L_{s,a}^\pm) = {\rm ch}(U_q^-(w_s))$ (Theorem \ref{thm: characters}), \item for all (co)minuscule nodes $s$, $U_q^-(w_s)$ is isomorphic to $L_{s,\mp a\eta_s}^\pm$ as a module over the Borel subalgebra, where the $0$-action of $U_q^-(w_s)$ in the case $U_q^-(w_s) \cong L_{s,-a\eta_s}^+$ is replaced by right multiplication by the root vector \eqref{eq: xz}, as in \eqref{eq: right action}. \end{enumerate} It is worth noting that in \cite{Neg25}, Neguţ constructs $L_{s,a}^\pm$ for all affine types by using quantum shuffle algebra, and in \cite{Qun25}, Qunell realizes (the dual of) $L_{s,a}^\pm$ in type $A_n^{(1)}$ by a $2$-categorical approach.
+Finally, it is worth noting that in \cite{Neg26}, Neguţ constructs $L_{s,a}^\pm$ for all untwisted affine types by using quantum shuffle algebra, and in \cite{Qun26}, Qunell realizes (the dual of) $L_{s,a}^\pm$ in type $A_n^{(1)}$ by a $2$-categorical approach.
 It may be worthwhile to compare the results in the present paper with the recent works.